mbkoltai/mbkoltai.github.io/index.md

 # Interests

-Since 2010 I have been working in the field of systems biology, ie. the mathematical modeling and quantitative analysis of biomolecular systems.
+Since 2010 I have worked in the field of systems biology, ie. the mathematical modeling and quantitative analysis of biomolecular systems.

-I did [my PhD](https://archiv.ub.uni-heidelberg.de/volltextserver/20847/) in Heidelberg, Germany in computational/mathematical biology, and I am currently a postdoctoral fellow in the [Computational Systems Biology of Cancer](https://sysbio.curie.fr) group at the [Institut Curie](https://institut-curie.org) (Paris), a cancer research center in France.
+I did [my PhD](https://archiv.ub.uni-heidelberg.de/volltextserver/20847/) in computational/mathematical biology in Heidelberg (Germany), and I am currently a postdoctoral fellow in the [Computational Systems Biology of Cancer](https://sysbio.curie.fr) group at [Institut Curie](https://institut-curie.org) in Paris.

-You can read about my published work in systems biology [here](https://mbkoltai.github.io/papers/) and blog posts on related topics [here](https://mbkoltai.github.io/blog/).
+You can read about my published work in systems biology [here](https://mbkoltai.github.io/papers/) and posts on related topics [here](https://mbkoltai.github.io/blog/).

 From time to time I also post on economic and political topics [here](https://mbkoltai.github.io/ecopol).

 # CV

-Here is a recent [CV](images/CV.pdf)
+Here is a recent [CV](images/CV.pdf).

 # Contact